programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/detail/detail.md

 ![Download in detail view](detail download.png)

-Select a download size for the file field you want to download.
+Select a download size (variant) for the file field you want to download.
 Select an option to export the metadata profile and the file name.
 You can also enter your own filename.
 You can use the substitutions that are also available for the object types under [*File names for export and download*](../../../rightsmanagement/objecttypes/objecttypes.html).

-The download is a ZIP file.
+The download is a ZIP file. easydb supports the download of different file sizes (variant).
+[Custome variants](/sysadmin/konfiguration/produce/produce.html) can be added by a system administrator in a .yml file.

 ## Full screen